sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 We will also see how to manage data schema for user profiles.
-Those schemas are not required for Sharetribe Web Template to work, but can be useful when building own integrations via the Flex Integration API.
+Those schemas are not required for Sharetribe Web Template to work, but can be useful when building own integrations via the Sharetribe Integration API.

 ## Extended data types and schema scopes